25Pomodoro/Extension/README.md

 With 25Pomodoro you can:
 - Organize work/study sessions using the Pomodoro technique 🍅
 - Sync your own Spotify music with your work/study sessions 🎶
-- Access your personal dashboard for productivity insights 🤫
-- Get analytics on your past productivity sessions 📈

 <br/>
 <img src="https://github.com/25Pomodoro/.github/blob/main/extension.png" width=350/>